mrtazz/snipple/man/snipple.1.md

 # DESCRIPTION

+`snipple` is a command line utility to manage reusable snippets of text.
+The core idea is that snippets should just be text files in a directory structure that can be managed within a filesystem.
+This enables a flexible way of interacting and managing snippets via e.g. syncing with cloud services or tools like `rsync`, or tracking changes with version control tooling like `git`.

-# META OPTIONS
+# META OPTIONS AND COMMANDS

 `--help`
 : Show list of command-line options.

 `version`
-: Show version of eza.
+: Show version of snipple.